 Example 2: Triangular Pyramid

 Suppose you have a regular pyramid with an equilateral triangle as its base.
-The side length of the triangle is 4 inches, and the slant height is 7 inches.
+On the flip side, the side length of the triangle is 4 inches, and the slant height is 7 inches.
 Find the lateral area.

 - Base: Equilateral Triangle